Results 1 - 10

 , 1991

 "...
 Computer vision is embracing a new research focus in which the aim is to develop visual skills for robots that allow them to interact with a dynamic, realistic environment.
-To achieve this aim, new kinds of vision algorithms need to be developed which run in real time and subserve the robot's goals. ..."
+To achieve this aim, new kinds of vision algorithms need to be developed which run in real time and subserve the robot's g ..."

 Abstract